 Application requirements are also available online at www.uwest.edu.
-International applicants should review the International Students section of this catalog to avoid processing delays.
-The Office of Admissions is available to answer any questions.
+International applicants planning to attend on a student (F-1) visa are required to submit additional documentation and should follow the requirements listed in the International Students section of this catalog to avoid processing delays.
+The Enrollment Office is available to answer any questions about the application process as well as the status of submitted applications.